 This is a very popular subject choice at Tonbridge School and those boys who are self-motivated and are seeking particularly high achievement are encouraged to participate in a number of external essay competitions.
 Titles of late have included ‘To what extent is democracy either a requirement for or result of economic development?’ and ‘Is Universal Basic Income the best way to combat rising inequality?’.

-Government and Politics is an exciting and fascinating subject to study because the political landscape is always changing.
+Politics is an exciting and fascinating subject to study because the political landscape is always changing.

 With power ebbing and flowing between different political parties, branches of government and political personalities.
 At the heart of the subject are the great institutions and offices within both GB and US politics: Parliament and Congress, the Prime Minister and the President and both Supreme Courts.
 While students study the history, functions and powers of these bodies, the joy of the subject is analysing and discussing these ideas with reference to what is going on now in the political world.

-Debate is central to the study of Government and Politics and is encouraged within the department.
+Debate is central to the study of Politics and is encouraged within the department.
 Students study the ideological backgrounds of the main political parties and are challenged to analyse events and ideas from different political perspectives.
 There is a thriving sixth form political discussion group, led by the students themselves, where any political issue can be raised.
 Students will hear from a wide range of entertaining and important politicians and academics.
 Students attend a Politics conference in London where recent speakers have ranged from Chuka Umunna, Anna Soubry and Tristram Hunt to John Bercow and Nick Clegg.
 Another conference at the British Library enables them to hear from esteemed academics as well as US Senators and Congressmen.
 There have also been visits to Washington, New York and the Houses of Parliament

 Examination results have been consistently strong.
 Over 1/3 of students in the department go on to study a Politics related degree at university.
 Government and Politics students routinely submit entries to Oxbridge College prize essay competitions, with several being ‘highly commended’.
 There are also regular and successful applications to read PPE (Politics, Philosophy and Economics), HSPS (Human, Social and Political Sciences) and History and Politics at Oxbridge.